 - Lectured students on computational methods and numerical relativity and supervised students on computational projects

 - Co-principal investigator on US XSEDE computer time allocations

 Experience and education

-- 2008–present: Postdoctoral researcher, Max Planck Institute for Gravitational Physics, Germany
+- 2008–2018: Postdoctoral researcher, Max Planck Institute for Gravitational Physics, Germany

 - Simulations and science of binary black holes and gravitational waves

 - Designed, implemented and tested the first complete gravitational waveform model for eccentric binaries constructed using numerical simulations

 - Implementation of improved adaptive mesh refinement method in Einstein Toolkit

 - Development of end-to-end automated infrastructure for producing accurate gravitational waveforms using HPC